 We make this stuff up as we go along, hope it works...

-Electric fencing is easy (compared to conventional, at least) to dismantle when necessary, in this case to allow this new drain to be dug from the easiest position.
+Electric fencing is easy (compared to conventional, at least) to dismantle and replace when necessary, in this case to allow this new drain to be dug from the easiest position.

 Rain has continued to fall during our digging week but that has been quite helpful: if there's water running, it's easy to see which way to dig to carry it away.